What is a GEO?

 “Geo” is short for Geological Inspection.
 Geo Inspections are done by Geologists who evaluates the risk, from a geological standpoint, of buying a home in escrow.
 Geologists rate risk on a scale of low, medium/average, or high.

 I always recommend to get a Geological Inspection for hillside properties.
 Hillside properties have gravity working against them, so it is important to ensure that the geological conditions of the lot are stable.
-A house is only as good as the foundation it is built on, and a foundation is only as good as the ground it rests on top of.
+A house is only as good as the foundation it is built on, and a foundation is only as good as the bedrock it rests on top of.

 GEO inspections have two parts: